Flat space gravity at finite cutoff: Boundary theory on non-spherical spaces

 Thus, the $\tilde{\beta} \to 0$ limit needed for the thermal effective action is only consistent with $K > 0$.
 The geometric description breaks down as we approach the critical $\tilde{\b}$ separating $K > 0$ and $K < 0$ from either side, since $r_h$ and $r_c$ both go to zero in this limit, where the curvature is large.

 The existence of a minimal $\tilde{\beta}$ for $K < 0$ can be argued a different way.
 First, note that the on-shell Euclidean action $I \sim -\int \sqrt{h} \,K$ implies that $K < 0$ gives a positive action.
 In a putative high-temperature limit, we would thus have a positive extensive term.
-The resulting high-temperature entropy $(\tilde{\b} \p_{\tilde{\b}} - 1)I$ would then be negative, contradicting the Bekenstein-Hawking area law.
+The resulting high-temperature entropy $(\tilde{\b} \p_{\tilde{\b}} - 1)I$ would then be negative, contradicting the Bekenstein--Hawking area law.

 Let's restrict to $K > 0$ to show that the thermal expansion is the same as that given by the large Schwarzschild black hole, but with relative sign flips at every term corresponding to an odd power of curvature.
-To see how this works, we first note that the equations for the hyperbolic black brane \eqref{hypbdryeqns} are related to those of the Schwarzschild black hole \eqref{sphereflateqns} by a phase, since their respective emblackening functions are the same up to an overall minus sign.
+To see how this works, we first note that the equations for the hyperbolic black brane \eqref{hypbdryeqns} are related to those of the Schwarzschild black hole \eqref{sphereflateqns} by a phase, since their respective emblackening functions are the same up to an overall minus sign (once we recall that $\m > 0$ in the spherical case and $\m < 0$ in the hyperbolic case).
 More specifically, writing the boundary data of the hyperbolic geometry as $\{\tilde{\beta}_{\mathbb{H}},K_{\mathbb{H}}\}$ and that of Schwarzschild as $\{\tilde{\beta}_{\text{S}},K_{\text{S}}\}$, we have that they are related by an analytic continuation:

 Now, consider the action of the hyperbolic black brane:

 We can replace the product $\tilde{\beta}_{\mathbb{H}} K_{\mathbb{H}}$ with $\tilde{\beta}_{\text{S}} K_{\text{S}}$.
 Meanwhile, assuming the expansion \eqref{expansions} for $r_c$ in the Schwarzschild geometry, we can use \eqref{bdrydatarelation} to write the series expansion of $r_c$ in the hyperbolic geometry in terms of the same coefficients.